How to take brilliant beach photos: 16 easy tips

 Get there at the right time

-Ideally the golden hour which is sunrise or sunset is the best time to take photos.
+Ideally, the golden hour, which is sunrise or sunset, is the best time to take photos.
 The natural light added so many varied colours to photos.
 Some beaches also draw in hordes of people.
-To avoid having photos with lots of people in them get there early or later after the other beach goers have left.
+To avoid having photos with lots of people in them, get there early or later after the other beachgoers have left.

 Bloubergstrand